kjerandp/CoPilot/README.md

 * Transform values from and to the database by associating a `ValueAdapter` to relevant POCO properties.
 Examples of use cases is to serialize/deserialize to and from json, joining/splitting collections of primitive values, converting from/to enums etc.
 * Use lookup tables - meaning that the value of a property can be used to lookup a key value in another table, and then pass that value to the mapped table and then do the same in reverse.
 Can be handy if you for instance want to use enums in your POCOs, but you want to enforce a foreign key constraint to another table for the mapped column.
 * Generate scripts to build database from model configurations
+* Support for multiple Ado.Net providers (currently implementations for Ms Sql Server and MySql exists)
 * Validate configuration against database schema

 ## Install